“You learn a lot when you travel.”

 However, we’re here now.
 The traveling part is over until we return.

-It’s old and beautiful, the weather’s perfect, the food’s fine, and the company has been sparkling.
+The city is old and beautiful, the weather’s perfect, the food’s fine, and the company has been sparkling.

 Plus I’ve picked up some Spanish.